CENG501-Projects/CENG501-Spring2022/Project_Bahceli_Tosyali/Readme.md

 ## 3.2.
 Running the code

-@TODO: Explain your code & directory structure and how other people can run it.
+You can access the main.ipynb in ths directory, simply download it and run it.
+However, the directories needed to be changed to your dataset.

 ## 3.3.
 Results